Quick Menu

 Import command completed: 1 entries successfully imported, 0 entries failed or cancelled

-• When requested, enter a strong alphanumeric for the destination password (8 to 16 characters) and re-enter the same password for confirmation when prompted.
+- When requested, enter a strong alphanumeric password for the destination (8 to 16 characters) and re-enter the same password for confirmation when prompted.

-• The Java certs.jks file should have been created for use in Step 4.
+certs.jksfile should have been created for use in Step 4.

-Step 4: Configure MCS so it can find the JKS file
+Step 4: Configure MCS so it Can Find the JKS File

-• The certificate configuration process is now complete.
+The certificate configuration process is now complete.

 Troubleshooting

-• Passwords used throughout the process must match exactly and contain only letters and numbers—special characters are not allowed.
+- Passwords used throughout the process must match exactly and contain only letters and numbers.
+Special characters are not allowed.

-• Verify that the password specified in the HTTPS.ini file matches the one used for the certificate JKS file.
+- Verify that the password specified in the

-• Confirm that the installed Oracle Java JDK is the latest stable release.
+https.iniis correct and that the file exists in the/MCS Root/data/directory. - Confirm that the installed Oracle Java JDK is the latest stable release.
 Issues have been reported with early access (EA) and release candidate (RC) versions.

 java --version